-The project is funded by the CWPPRA through the Natural Resources Conservation Service (NRCS) and the Louisiana Department of Natural Resources (LDNR) with the LDWF as the lead implementing agency.
-Task number 1 requires LDWF to conduct an annual aerial survey to evaluate the herbivory damage caused by nutria.
-Task number 2 of the LDNR and LDWF Interagency Agreement No. 2511-02-29 for the CNCP requires LDWF to conduct general project operation and administration.
+The project is funded by the CWPPRA through the Natural Resources Conservation Service (NRCS) and the Office of Coastal Protection and Restoration (OCPR) with the LDWF as the lead implementing agency.
+Task one requires LDWF to conduct an annual aerial survey to evaluate the herbivory damage caused by nutria.
+Task two of the OCPR and LDWF Interagency Agreement No. 2511-02-29 for the CNCP requires LDWF to conduct general project operation and administration.
 LDWF is required to 1) conduct and review the registration of participants in the CNCP; 2) establish collection stations across coastal Louisiana; 3) count valid nutria tails and present participants with a receipt/voucher; 4) deliver tails to an approved disposal facility and receive documentation that ensures the nutria will be properly disposed of and shall not leave the facility; and 5) process and maintain records regarding participants, number and location where tails were collected.
 Task 3 requires LDWF to provide incentive payments to program participants and task 4 requires LDWF to provide a report regarding the distribution of the harvest by township.